paemuri/brdoc/README.md

 [![Codecov.io][badge-4-img]][badge-4-link]
 [![Go Report Card][badge-5-img]][badge-5-link]

-CPF, CNPJ, CEP, CNH, RENAVAM and license plate validator for Go!
+CPF, CNPJ, CEP, CNH, RENAVAM, CNS and license plate validator for Go!

 Everything in this file, but the [License](#license) section, is in portuguese.